Ellidaey Island, Iceland

 Mont Saint-Michel Castle, France

-Mont Saint-Michel is a rocky tidal island and a commune in Normandy, France.
-It is located approximately one kilometre off the country’s north-western coast, at the mouth of the Couesnon River near Avranches.
+- Mont Saint-Michel is a rocky tidal island and a commune in Normandy, France.
+It is located approximately one kilometer off the country’s north-western coast, at the mouth of the Couesnon River near Avranches.

 Canyon Staircase, Ecuador

 - This famous Canyon Staircase is located next to the waterfall Pailon del Diablo in Ecuador.
 The Paílón del Diablo is a fairly large waterfall (located on the Pastaza River) just 30 minutes away from the town of Baños in Ecuador.
 It is considered to be one of the most popular attractions in the area.